 - Research shows: High-contrast tableware increased eating and drinking

 Partitioned Scoop Plate with Lid

-The Partitioned Scoop Plate is ideal for people who are bedridden, in a wheelchair or experiencing limited hand mobility.
-The high raised sides enable users to scoop food onto their adaptive spoon or fork with ease, and the spill proof lid allows caregivers to safely carry food to bedridden patients.
+The Partitioned Scoop Plate is ideal for bedridden people in a wheelchair or experiencing limited hand mobility.
+The high-raised sides enable users to scoop food onto their adaptive spoon or fork with ease, and the spill-proof lid allows caregivers to carry food to bedridden patients safely.
 Another great feature is the three compartments designed to keep foods separated and for storing in the refrigerator.
 It’s available in Red for Alzheimer’s patients and Sandstone.
-Comes with a removable lid for storing.
+It comes with a removable lid for storing.